 Planning for volatility

-With this in mind, it’s important to put market movements into context.
-Your super is a long-term investment and generally, is only accessed when you retire.
-For many, this means there should be enough time to account for downturns and recover from them.
+- If your investment includes superannuation, remember super is a long-term investment and can generally only be accessed when you retire.
+For many people, this means there should be enough time for your super to recover from short-term movements.

 For more helpful articles, visit the Education HUB.